 We must emphasize two aspects in the above theorem's statement. \emph{First}, the macro- and micro-pressures need not match the corresponding ones across the two solutions at $t = \mathcal{T}$, unlike the requirement for the velocities (i.e., Eq.~\eqref{Eqn:Backwards_theorem_condition_1}). \emph{Second}, the theorem asserts that the solution fields match under two solutions at \emph{all} times before $t = \mathcal{T}$, including the initial velocity conditions.

-We introduce suitable notation before proving the above theorem and establish a few preparatory propositions.
+We introduce suitable notation and establish a few preparatory propositions before proving the above theorem.
 A superposed dot denotes the derivative with respect to time.
 Needless to say, two superposed dots on a quantity imply the time derivative applied twice to the quantity.
 We also define the following differences between the respective components of the two solutions:

-Clearly, the quantities $\big\{\mathbf{w}_1(\mathbf{x},t),\mathbf{w}_2(\mathbf{x},t),q_1(\mathbf{x},t),q_2(\mathbf{x},t)\big\}$ satisfy the following boundary value problem (cf Eqs.~\eqref{Eqn:Backwards_BoLM_1}--\eqref{Eqn:Backwards_pBC_2}):
+Clearly, the quantities $\big\{\mathbf{w}_1(\mathbf{x},t),\mathbf{w}_2(\mathbf{x},t),q_1(\mathbf{x},t),q_2(\mathbf{x},t)\big\}$ satisfy the following boundary value problem (cf. Eqs.~\eqref{Eqn:Backwards_BoLM_1}--\eqref{Eqn:Backwards_pBC_2}):

 Notice that, in the above equations, we did not assert any initial conditions on the differences $\mathbf{w}_1(\mathbf{x},t)$ and $\mathbf{w}_2(\mathbf{x},t)$; stated differently, we did not write conditions similar to Eqs.~\eqref{Eqn:Backwards_vIC_1} and \eqref{Eqn:Backwards_vIC_2}.